What is early prostate cancer?

 At the hospital

-A specialist doctor or nurse asks about your symptoms and any other medical conditions.
-They check if you have any risk factors for prostate cancer.
-The doctor may do another rectal examination and arrange another PSA test.
-They will talk to you about further tests you may have.
+They will ask about your symptoms, your medications and any other medical conditions you have.
+They will ask questions to find out whether you have any risk factors for prostate cancer.
+After this, they will talk to you about having further tests.
 These may include:

 Further tests after diagnosis